marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * Yes: To get a donut, stand in line.
 * No: You can’t get a donut if you don’t stand in line.

+### Microcopy (UX Writing)

+Every guideline we just covered applies when writing microcopy.
+Pay extra attention to these:

+* Be concise.
+* Be specific.
+* Be consistent.
+* Use active voice.
+* Use numerals instead of words.

+Remember to write in plain English.
+Here's an excellent example from [Material Design by Google](https://material.io/design/communication/writing.html#principles).

+* Yes: Turn on Location History
+* No: Enable Location History

+We'll throw one more tip (into the mix) that's more common in UX writing.

+#### Ask questions rather than always giving commands

+* Yes: When can people see this popup?
+* No: Schedules are used to limit when a popup is activated.

+* Yes: What's happening?
+* No: Write your tweet.

+* Yes: Forgot your password?
+* No: Reset your password.